clicon/clixon-docs/client.rst

    }

-To use Clixon instead, there are very few things we have to change and most of the functions are nearly identical, if we want to convert the above application to use Clixon instead, we will change very few things:
+To use Clixon instead, the following needs to change but most of the functions are similar:

 - confd_init        -> clixon_client_init
 - cdb_connect       -> clixon_client_connect